coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-03-adobe-coldfusion-summit-2019.md

 The 4:15pm slot was a visit to see [Minh Vo](http://draftstudios.com/) and his talk "Reinforcement Learning with ColdFusion - Adding Practical Autonomy To Your Web Applications".

 I'd never considered using CFML as a tool for RL applications before.
-The math involved was astounding, and it was fantastic to see not only the finished product in a few examples, but also that the library and the 'brain' for the learning was open source.
+The math involved was astounding, and it was fantastic to see not only the finished product in a few examples, but also that the library and the 'brain' for the learning was [open source](https://github.com/draftstudios/reinforcement).

 The evening party was held at the Still bar in the Mirage hotel, where the community descended to join each other in some drinks, games and conversation.

 ## Day 2

 The opening keynote for day 2 was, for me, the stand-out session.
 [Andrew Tarvin](https://www.humorthatworks.com/) entertained us with "Humor That Works: The Secret to Being More Productive, Less Stressed, and Happier".
-It was informatiev, thought-provoking and incredibly funny.
+It was informative, thought-provoking and incredibly funny.
 The slides were every presenters dream; clean, concise and really attractive in a minimal way.
 The timing of the talk and the speaker's skills were also incredible.

 10:15am and I was off to see Matt Clemente wax lyrical about APIs with "GET /cfml - A Guide to Writing API Wrappers".

-I am a HUGE fan of APIs (just a look at my [Github repository]([Github repository](https://github.com/coldfumonkeh)) will tell you that), and Matt gave a fantastic talk on his API passion, how he got started with them, and how he improved his development flow when building API wrappers by creating an API skeleton toolkit to help scaffold up the essentials; this toolkit is open source and available on [ForgeBox](https://forgebox.io/view/api-wrapper-template).
+I am a HUGE fan of APIs (just a brief look at my [Github repository]([Github repository](https://github.com/coldfumonkeh)) will tell you that), and Matt gave a fantastic talk on his API passion, how he got started with them, and how he improved his development flow when building API wrappers by creating an API skeleton toolkit to help scaffold up the essentials; this toolkit is open source and available on [ForgeBox](https://forgebox.io/view/api-wrapper-template).

 11:30am was spent listening to my good friend [Mr Dave Ferguson](https://twitter.com/dfgrumpy) give his talk on "SQL, I learned enough to break everything".